s0nerik/two_way_scrollable/README.md

 ## Features

 - `TwoWayCustomScrollView` - a `CustomScrollView` replacement that properly grows in both directions.
-- `SliverTwoWayListView` - a set of `Sliver` widgets that can be used with `TwoWayCustomScrollView`/`CustomScrollView` to achieve any positioning in a list.
+- `SliverTwoWayList` - a set of `Sliver` widgets that can be used with `TwoWayCustomScrollView`/`CustomScrollView` to achieve any positioning in a list.
 - `TwoWayListView` - an `AnimatedListView` analog that properly grows in both directions.
-Based on `TwoWayCustomScrollView` and `SliverTwoWayListView`.
+Based on `TwoWayCustomScrollView` and `SliverTwoWayList`.

 Note: `TwoWayCustomScrollView` and `TwoWayListView` only allow anchoring to the top or bottom, but not in the middle.